prettydiff/prettydiff/readme.md

 * The option list supports filtering against the documentation headings and values: `node js/services options mode:diff api:node`
 * For detailed documentation about a specific option execute the option command with the named option: `node js/services options readmethod`
 * To see execution details of a specific command specify the *verbose* flag: `node js/services options readmethod --verbose`

+### Options
+For supported option documentation you may read the *documentation.xhtml* file in a browser or use these commands on the terminal:

+* `node js/services options`
+* `node js/services options mode` (use the command with an option name for detailed information)